datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
 You can also use the REPLACE function to remove characters by replacing with empty quotes.
 Let's use an example from our data here.
-In this example, we are replacing all periods with an empty string.
-This completely removes the period and is a good way to remove characters from our strings.
+By replacing with empty quotes, this example completely removes the period.
+Replace is a great way to remove stray characters from our strings.

 ---